brimdata/zed/docs/lake/design.md

 The create command initiates a new pool with a single branch called `main`.

-> Zed lakes can be used without branches.
+> Zed lakes can be used without thinking about branches.
 When referencing a pool without
 > a branch, the tooling presumes the "main" branch as the default, and everything
 > can be done on main without having to think about branching.

 ### Branch

 A branch is simply a named pointer to a commit object in the Zed lake.
-Like git, commit objects are arranged into a tree and represent the entire commit history of the lake.
+Similar to Git, Zed commit objects are arranged into a tree and represent the entire commit history of the lake.
+(Technically speaking, Git allows merging from multiple parents and thus Git commits form a directed acyclic graph instead of a tree; Zed does not currently support multiple parents in the commit object history.)

 A branch is created with the `branch` command, e.g.,
 ```
 zed lake branch -p logs@main staging